JaimeHyland/Mellifera/README.md

 - She'll add a newsletter subscription facility early in the development process as it's likely to be relatively simple to code a GDPR-compliant subscription form and doing so won't commit her to extra work on a regular basis: she can always write up newsletters as the need and opportunity arises.

 - While the site will need to be developed in English for Tomáš's sake, she'll have to keep in mind the need for it to switch the live version of the shop to German by default in a German-speaking DACH environment (it's a pretty basic marketing requirement to speak to one's customer base in their own native language), but to switch to English (and stay there) if the user expresses a preference for English.
-Though, depending on the time available to her, she may decide to leave internationalisation to a later stage and simply replace all the English texts with German once Tomáš had given his approval.
+Though, depending on the time available to her, she may decide to leave internationalisation to a later stage and simply replace all the English texts with German once Tomáš had given the go-ahead.

-- Elise will need to identify and formulate what her USP is going to be and set further marketing objectives to ensure that her chosen USP becomes and remains a reality.
+- Elise will need to identify and formulate her USP, and set further marketing objectives to ensure that her chosen USP becomes and remains a reality.

 - She'll need a set of logos, fonts, styles and colour schemes, which she'll develop on an ongoing basis while developing her proof-of-concept site.
 She'll also consult with a designer friend of hers on how the site's look might be improved once she's completed the demo.